GhostKNA777/wikiextension-cinego/README.md

-# FLIXHQ CORE
+# CINEGO CORE

-Nodejs library that provides an Api for obtaining the movies information from FlixHQ website.
+Nodejs library that provides an Api for obtaining the movies information from CineGO website.

 windowxm
 windowxm